 Regular attendance and active participation in class/clinic are essential parts of the learning process regardless of course delivery methodology.
 Students are expected to attend all class sessions/assigned clinic hours.
-Students who fail to attend the first week of class/clinic may be administratively withdrawn from the course and/or the University.
-Student attendance is tied to student learning outcomes through participation and engagement.
+Students who fail to establish attendance during the first two weeks of class/clinic may be administratively withdrawn from the course and/or the University.
+Student achievement of learning outcomes is tied to attendance through participation, engagement, and collaboration.